 I remember discovering the meaning of existential nihilism when I was booked to do comedy in Reno, Nevada.
 I think you would be hard pressed to find a more appropriate setting for such a discovery.

 I get my airfare, pack a huge suitcase and I feel like a road comic again.
 Leaving Boston in December at the time was exactly what I wanted to do.
-On the plane after being up in the air for some time, peering out beyond the clouds, the vegetation begins to change dramatically.
-By the time you’ve crossed the second time zone, the landscape looks like another planet.
+On the plane after being up in the air for some time, peering out beyond the clouds, the vegetation began to change dramatically.
+By the time you’ve crossed the second time zone, the earth looks like another planet.
 Everything has changed from green shrubbery and giant emerald pines to a flat desert of burnt sienna browns and beiges.
-After five hours, I land at the airport and right away, the contrast is staggering.
+After five hours, I land at the airport and right away, it is staggering.
 There’s a life sized sculpture of several bighorn sheep in a realistic wildlife setting right there on the carpet.
 I’m thinking, I just want to get my bags and maybe a drink.
 I wasn’t ready for fake animals.
 I’m an artist.
 I specifically went to school for drawing and painting, but taxidermy at the airport is more perplexing than any abstract expressionist shit I’ve ever seen.
 There’s more disturbing sculptures and paintings as I make my way down the long, narrow hallway that leads to baggage claim.
 I pass a few slot machines, get my bag and then head outside.

-We talked about life, wine, the Smiths and The Cosmic Trigger whilst taking in the view of extras from My Name is Earl that peppered the room.
-The brightly lit counter of libations held the same amount of glamour as a bingo game.
+We talked about life, wine, the Smiths and The Cosmic Trigger while the extras from My Name is Earl that peppered the bar chatted.
+The brightly lit countertop of libations held the same amount of glamour as a bingo game.
 There wasn’t going to be any rat pack crooning at this trailer park.
-I loved talking with Christian because he is really smart.
+I loved talking with Christian because of his wit and intelligence.
 We talked real shit.
 I wish that dam gig was still around.
 I talked about my family and how I’m dark.
 “Dead inside?” he asked.
 I laughed.
 He is funny too, by the way.
 I told him I felt like it’s all a big nothing.
-Christian explained that Existential Nihilism embraces cause and effect in that all feelings and bad experiences are from prior causes .
-As a result, there is no free will and nature v. nurture is bullshit too, which confirms life’s futility.
+Christian explained, "Existential Nihilism embraces cause and effect in that all feelings and bad experiences are from prior causes . . as a result, there is no free will and nature v. nurture is bullshit too, confirming the futility of it all."